Ireland protests abortion ban on Women's Day

 Sheena Bouchier

-New mother Sheena Bouchier, a 33-year-old user experience designer, said that having a child hasn't changed her feelings on issue.
+New mother Sheena Bouchier, a 33-year-old user experience designer, said that having a child hasn't changed her feelings on the issue.

 "As a mother, as a woman, the strike means the same thing to me.
 The law needs to change.
 I want to see a world different for my daughter," Bouchier said.